ArunimSamudra/ML/Titanic/README.md

-  Prediciting survival on the Titanic using Machine Learning
+  Prediciting survival of the passengers on the Titanic using Machine Learning